Visiting the Edison & Ford Winter Estates with Kids

 The self-guided audio tour was a real hit with our Luke, almost six, who loved reading the sign posts around for Edison’s library, living room, office, and more.

 Daddy, an avid gardener, was in awe of the extensive and beautiful grounds.
 Many of the trees were planted to experiment in making rubber here in the United States.
 The sheer enormity of the ancient trees makes this visit worth while.
 We nearly left the plant sale with a cinnamon tree.
 Makani’s favorite was Ford’s garage with the old trucks on display, and the fabulous gift shop where science seemed to get hands on.
 We left with a fiber optic and LED pen, one for each of the boys, and a book of famous quotes from these two geniuses for mom & dad.
+I think the children enjoyed the Edison & Ford winter estates as much as we did.

 “If everyone is moving forward together, than success takes care of itself.” ~Henry Ford